Cristi-Fogel/playwright_ecomPOC/README.md

 - config.ts            | used for the backend/api & path creation
 - urlbuilder.ts        | constructs url based on provided path passed
 - baseCredentaials.ts  | user credentials with valid/invalid data
+- customerDetails.ts   | customer details (includes password/mail for current iteration)
+- pageUtils.ts         | compilation for usefull utils that are to be used within tests
+- testHelpers.ts       | similar to pageUtils, but tailored to the current webpage
+- overallStrings.ts    | strings that can be used within all tests/pages
 - validationstrings.ts | strings to use on assertions
 - pageObjects.ts       | POM structure
 - playwright.config    | used to set config(run on some browser with some config)